DhruvJ22/DhruvJ22.github.io/_pages/projects.md

 <hr style="border:2px solid grey">
 _2020_

 **Description**: A group of 8 students collaborated to design a space mission to leverage the [Signals of Opportunity](https://ieeexplore.ieee.org/document/8520391) technology to collect the sub-soil moisture data and develop on the success of the [NASA SMAP](https://smap.jpl.nasa.gov/) mission.
-The project was formulated as a call to a NASA Announcement of Opportunity.
+The project was formulated as a call to a fictitious NASA Announcement of Opportunity.
 The design was focused on the Pre-Phase A development of the mission.
-The team planned the Science Objectives and Requirements, Science Implementation, Mission Implementation, Cost, and Schedule
+The team planned the Science Objectives and Requirements, Science Implementation, Mission Implementation, Cost, and Schedule.

 **Contribution**: My primary role was to assist the team as a Systems Engineer, so I formulated the Top-Level Requirements, analyzed the Risks, planned Contingencies, mapped the Data and Power flow onboard.
 In addition, I ideated on Flight Software/Onboard Processing, Development Approach, and Assembly, Integration, Test and Verification.
 Also, I significantly contributed to planning and budgeting for ADCS, Satellite Constellation Design, and End of Life Disposal.
 As a Systems Engineer, I also assisted other subsystem teams to be successful by helping them to ideate and keep up with the evolving design.